sisihae/sisihae/README.md

-# 🐑 Hi, I'm Sihyeon Kim
+# 🐑 Hi, I'm Sihyun.

 I'm an aspiring **AI & Product Engineer** passionate about connecting data, users, and design.
-I love turning abstract ideas into real, usable products — from backend logic to user-facing experience.
+I love turning abstract ideas into real, usable products, from backend logic to user-facing experience.

 ### 🤍 What I love to build
 - AI-driven products that understand users better